mocklis/mocklis.docs/source/extensions/index.rst

         }
     }

-When MothlyPayment is called, it wraps the parameters sent to it into a single argument to the `Call` method on the `FuncMethodMock` property.
+When MonthlyPayment is called, it wraps the parameters sent to it into a single argument to the `Call` method on the `FuncMethodMock` property.

 With out parameters we need to work a little harder.
 The mock property now has only one in parameter but two out parameters (again wrapped in a value tuple).
 It's up to the generated code to juggle the pieces to the right places.
 Ref parameters are *both* sent as parameters to the